Sharon Taylor, Baroness Taylor of Stevenage

+Early life

+Taylor was born in Welwyn Garden City on 19 January 1956 to David Severn and Joan Adele Severn (née Burkitt).
+She attended the Girls Grammar School in Stevenage and Hatfield Polytechnic, from which she graduated with a Bachelor of Arts honours degree.

+Career

-A member of the Labour Party, Taylor became a local councillor in 1997, representing her home area of Symonds Green, and leader of the council in 2006.
+In 1997, Taylor became a local councillor for the Labour Party, representing her home area of Symonds Green.
+She was leader of the council from 2006 to 2022.
 Before this, she was Head of Executive Support at Hertfordshire Constabulary.
 Before that, she worked for John Lewis and British Aerospace.

 In 2008, Taylor became a county councillor for Hertfordshire County Council.
-In the 2010, 2015 and 2017 general elections, she unsuccessfully contested the constituency of Stevenage.
-She was appointed an Officer of the Order of the British Empire (OBE) for services to local government in the 2013 New Year Honours.
+At the 2010, 2015 and 2017 general elections, she unsuccessfully contested the constituency of Stevenage.
+She was appointed Officer of the Order of the British Empire (OBE) for services to local government in the 2013 New Year Honours.

-Taylor is divorced and has three children.